skbaum/asciidocs/README.md

 **irods.txt** - An overview - including installation details - of the [iRODS](http://irods.org/) distributed filesystem.

+**machines.txt** - A summary of the hardware and software characteristics of our machines.

 **nam_grd.txt** - Details about the grids used in the NAM/NARR atmospheric circulation models.

 **netcdf_recipes.txt** - Tips and tricks about how to use various NetCDF-related software.